Yolande Bonhomme

 Yolande Bonhomme (c.
 1490–1557) was a French printer and seller of liturgical and devotional books in Paris.
 She was among a handful of important female book printers in Paris during this time, including Charlotte Guillard, Francoise Louvain and Marie L'Angelier.

 She was the daughter of Pasquier Bonhomme, himself a printer and one of four appointed booksellers of the University of Paris, and the wife of another printer, Thielmann Kerver.
-She began printing on her own following her husband's death in 1522.
-Estimates of her output range from 136 (according to Axel Erdmann) to 200 (according to Beatrice Beech, based on Renouard) publications before her own death in 1557.
-Because she often used her husband's name on the colophon for early books, her identity as the printer can be difficult to pinpoint.
-The University of Paris and the Catholic Church are counted among her patrons.
+She began printing on her own following her husband's death in 1522 in their shop at street level in the Hotel Unicorn on the Rue Saint-Jacques, Paris.
+The University of Paris and the Catholic Church were among her patrons.
 She published a book of hours in 1523 and another in 1546; both books survive.
 In 1526, she became the first woman to publish the Bible.
 She also published the Roman Breviary (Latin: Breviarium Romanum) in 1534 and a Breviarium Romanum nuper reformatum in 1537.
 She joined forces with Charlotte Guillard to demand better quality paper from the papermakers' guild.
+Estimates of her output range from 136 (according to Axel Erdmann) to 200 (according to Beatrice Beech, based on Renouard) publications before her own death in 1557.
+Because she often used her husband's name on the colophon for early books, her identity as the printer can be difficult to pinpoint.